sleep researchThe sleep stack: 7 supplements that actually work

 Ashwagandha (Withania somnifera) is one of the most robustly studied adaptogens for stress physiology.
 The KSM-66 extract, standardized to ≥5% withanolides, has the strongest clinical evidence base.

-Mechanistically, ashwagandha reduces cortisol by modulating the HPA axis — specifically attenuating the cortisol awakening response and evening cortisol spikes.
-A randomized controlled trial in chronically stressed adults showed 300mg KSM-66 twice daily significantly improved sleep quality, sleep onset latency, and morning cortisol compared to placebo.
-Separate research has demonstrated HRV improvements, indicating improved autonomic recovery.
+Mechanistically, ashwagandha reduces cortisol by modulating the HPA axis.
+It attenuates the cortisol awakening response and evening cortisol spikes.
+A randomized controlled trial in chronically stressed adults showed 300mg KSM-66 twice daily significantly improved sleep quality, sleep onset latency, and morning cortisol versus placebo.
+Separate research shows HRV improvements, signaling better autonomic recovery.

 For men with high allostatic load — demanding careers, intense training, insufficient recovery time — ashwagandha operates on the upstream driver of poor sleep: elevated stress hormones.